Could Earth ever get a new ocean?

-Of the vast ocean that covers 71 percent of the planet, its five distinct regions -- Atlantic, Pacific, Indian, Arctic and Antarctic -- are memorized by schoolchildren, navigated by sailors and inhabited by some of the most biologically diverse species in the world [source: NOAA].
+Of the vast ocean that covers 71 percent of the planet, there are five distinct regions — Atlantic, Pacific, Indian, Arctic and Southern.
+Schoolchildren memorize their names, sailors navigate them and some of the most biologically diverse species in the world inhabit the oceans [source: NOAA].

 But could Earth ever develop a new ocean?
 It seems unlikely, given the monopoly existing ocean regions have had on the liquid portion of our planet's surface for about 4 million years.
-Yet, surprisingly, the formation of this new ocean is already underway.
+Yet, surprisingly, the formation of this new ocean is already underway, though it'll take place in the distant future.

 Advertisement

 Eventually, scientists expect the Afar Rift to connect the Red Sea to the north and the Arabian Sea to the south.
-When this happens, the Afar Rift will turn into a new ocean that will split the African continent and release the Horn of Africa from its land mass [source: PhysOrg].
+When this happens, the Afar Rift will turn into a new ocean that will split Africa and release the Horn of Africa from its land mass, changing the future of a few landlocked countries. [source: PhysOrg].

 Advertisement